cran/GCalignR/README.md

 install.packages("GCalignR", dependencies = T)
 ```

-*The current developmental version 1.0.5 is available on GitHub*
+*The current developmental version is identical to the CRAN release*

 ``` r
 if (!("devtools" %in% rownames(installed.packages()))) {